ReconfigureIO/UX/docs/source/tutorial_4_benchmarking.rst

 ----------------
 * Discuss what we mean by 'execution benchmark' and look at our template benchmarking structure
 * Look at the structure of getting an execution benchmark for one of the simple examples from the last tutorial - array multiplication.
+* See how we can change the benchmark code to include varying degrees of the data processing in the benchmark - Full system doesn to just measuring the bit the FPGA takes care of.
 * Using one of our scalable examples deploy two versions of the example to see benchmark improvements
 * Use our template benchmark to add a benchmarking command to our simple scalable example, Max.